 Bob’s Red Mill hardly needed to ask me to review their products.
 I’ve been a fan for a long time and I always have some of their stuff in my cupboards.
 Even before they sent me a package of goodies, I already had their coconut flour, xanthan gum, regular flax meal, flaked coconut and oat flour on the go.
 I’ve now got hazelnut meal, golden flax meal, guar gum and GF all-purpose flour (for my kids) to add to the collection.
 They have such a wide variety of gluten-free products and I’ve had great success with every one I’ve tried.

-Peanut Butter Flax Power Granola – Low Carb and Gluten-Free
+Peanut Butter Power Granola

 - Preheat oven to 300F and line a large rimmed baking sheet with parchment paper.

-- Pour peanut butter mixture over nut mixture and stir well, tossing lightly.
+- Pour melted peanut butter mixture over nut mixture and stir well, tossing lightly.
 Stir in water.
 Mixture will clump together.

 Looking for delicious low carb, high fat recipes that really satisfy?
 Check out my new cookbook, The Everyday Ketogenic Kitchen.